ramfattah/SpaceX/README.md

 ## Api

-This project is using [scorebat API](https://www.scorebat.com/video-api/v1/)
+This project is using [SpaceX Open Source API](https://github.com/r-spacex/SpaceX-API)

 ``
-goals and highlights from a number of football leagues and tournaments including the Premier League, Champions League, La Liga, Serie A, Bundesliga and many more in a free JSON feed.
+Open Source REST API for rocket, core, capsule, pad, and launch data, created and maintained by the developers of the r/SpaceX organization.
 ``